sheila-janota/RLinWiFi-avg-queue-level/README.md

 This repository presents a contention window optimization solution for Wi-Fi where the network information is based on the averaged normalized transmission queues’ level.

 ## Prerequisites
-1) Installation of python 3.6 and tensorflow dependencies are needed run the simulation.
+1) Installation of python 3.6 and tensorflow dependencies are needed to run the simulation.

 Installation of the following libraries are also needed. tqdm==4.35.0